btcpayserver/btcpayserver-doc/docs/FAQ/Stores.md

 A payment request allows you to invoice your clients and get paid in bitcoin, just by sending a simple payment link.
 If you were to invoice a client by simply using any bitcoin wallet, the process usually looks like this:

     Customer: Can I pay the 100$ in bitcoin?
     You: Sure you can!
-Here is my BTC address, and the amount in BTC is 0.0025481 (100$ at the time I wrote the msg).
+Here is my BTC address, and the amount in BTC is 0.0025481 (100$ at the time of sending the message).
     Costumer; Ohh, I totally missed your msg, my wallet says 0.0028 now, and I got to get extra as I put this in yesterday.
 Can I pay tomorrow?
     You: Oke, but we have to go through this again tomorrow.